-Join Brian Bradley for an in-depth discussion in this video Creating and deleting a Standard Flow, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Creating and deleting a Standard Flow, part of Learning Particle Flow in 3ds Max 2013.

 In this chapter, we're going to be taking a look at some of the preset flow types that are available in particle flow, as each one of them can prove to be extremely useful as a quick start solution when working on certain projects.
 In this particular video, we will start to look at what is probably the most widely used of these preset flows, which would be the standard flow.
 This is more than likely the option that we would want to choose whenever it is that we need a quick start solution that has all of the operators required for basic particle emission set up and ready to go.

 To first of all create and then of course examine a standard flow, we will need to hit the six key so as to bring up the particle view window.
 Once we've done that, if we take a look down in the depot or depot section, you can see that we have a number of preset flow types available, all of which have been very usefully grouped together right at the head of our depot listing.
 This is a nice little workflow helper that makes it quick and easy for us to locate and use whichever flow or flows can get us up and running with our current effect.